sarven/unit-testing-tips/README.md

 ## Introduction

-In these times the benefits of writing unit tests are huge.
+In these times, the benefits of writing unit tests are huge.
 I think that most of the recently started projects contain any unit tests.
 In enterprise applications with a lot of business logic, unit tests are the most important tests, because they are fast and can us instantly assure that our implementation is correct.
-However, I often see a problem with good tests in projects, though the benefits of these tests are only huge when you have good unit tests.
+However, I often see a problem with good tests in projects, though these tests' benefits are only huge when you have good unit tests.
 So in these examples, I will try to share some tips on what to do to write good unit tests.

 ## Table of Contents